Matoone/o1-engineer/README.md

 4. **Configure APIs**:

-   Add your API key in .env file using .env.template
+   Add your API key(s) in .env file using .env.template.
+   You might need to adjust MODEL_CONFIG in model_manager to use a different model.

 ## 📚 Usage